seetadev/GovtInvoice/README.md

 # About

-Public Goods Initiative to improve transparency and security in procurement and supply of goods at government institutions
+Public Goods Initiative to improve transparency and security in procurement and supply of goods at government institutions using libp2p, multiformats and IPLD.

 ## Invoice and Billing system for Government Universities

-Web3 Billing and Invoicing System on ios, android or as a PWA.
+Web3 Billing and Invoicing System on ios, android or as a PWA using libp2p, multiformats and IPLD.

-### PPT Medical Invoice DApp – Empowering Healthcare on Filecoin, Ethereum, Arbitrum, Starknet, Base and Optimism
+### PPT Medical Invoice DApp – Empowering Healthcare on IPFS and Filecoin, Ethereum, Arbitrum, Starknet, Base and Optimism

 PPT Utility Token Deployment in Medical Invoice DApp